wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-07  Strixhaven Year Four.md

 ### DM Notes and Random Tables

 - Use the Detention Bog only if/when the players actually get detention!
-- Wait to level the party up to 9th level until after they leave their initial Khorvaire locations.
+- At the conclusion of their party at the Bow's End Tavern (see "This Is Surreal, Isn't It?") level the party up to 8th level.
+NB: They will level up to 9th after they leave their initial Khorvaire locations.

 ### References